 5.2 What is a DIYABC Random Forest project?

 DIYABC Random Forest works with projects.
 A DIYABC Random Forest project is a unit of work materialized by a specific and unique directory that has been named by the users through the interface.
 A project includes at least one observed dataset and one header file associated to a (already generated or not) training set.
-The header file, always named headerRF.txt, contains all information necessary to compute a training set associated with the data: i.e. the scenarios, the scenario parameter priors, the characteristics of loci, the loci parameter priors and the summary statistics to compute using the Training set simulation module.
+The header file, always named headerRF.txt, contains all information necessary to compute a training set associated with the data: i.e. the scenarios, the scenario parameter priors, the characteristics of loci, the loci parameter priors and the list of summary statistics to compute using the Training set simulation module.
 As soon as the first records of the training set have been simulated, they are saved in the training set file, always named reftableRF.bin (to keep with the previous name of this key file in the previous standard DIYABC context).

 It is worth noting that if one needs to change a scenario or a parameter prior, or a summary statistics, a new project needs to be defined.
 This is to guarantee that all subsequent actions performed on the project are in coherence with the current data and header files.
-It is of course strongly advised NOT to move files among projects.
+It is of course strongly advised NOT to manually move files among projects.
 Incidentally, the headerRF.txt file is only built when the project has been saved, the information progressively input by the user being saved in a series of temporary files.
 Once a sufficiently large training set has been simulated the different files can be (have to be) zip-saved by the user.
 Statistical analyses can then be performed using the Random Forest analysis module.
 The different output files produced by a Random Forest analysis can be (have to be) zip-saved by the user.

 5.3 Main options of the home screen